aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 Summary

-- Chrome and FF always check revocation status (every new connection) with the CA ...
+- Chrome and FF always check revocation status with the CA ...
 OCSP stapling does not prevent this
 - Chrome patiently waits for the CA's response for up to 30 sec, while Firefox stops waiting after 10 seconds
 - Firefox has the same soft-fail policy as for DV certificates, while Chrome is less forgiving and applies a hard-fail policy and presents the user an error page

 ### KPN - OSCP staple = No

-The worst you can have.
+The worst setup you can have.

 #### Chrome